Robust Trust: Main Results

-\autoref{thm:minimax} implies that implementing the optimal strategy does not require commitment by the agent.
-There exists a consistent conjecture about the form of misalignment that justifies the optimal strategy \textit{ex-post}.
-That is, under that conjecture, the agent can simply observe the adviser's message, update her beliefs using Bayes' rule (using the conjecture about the misaligned adviser's strategy), and then take the optimal action for the resulting posterior.
+From a technical perspective, \autoref{thm:minimax} provides a practical way of certifying the optimality of solutions in applications, even with infinite belief and message spaces.
+To construct an optimal solution, it is sufficient to construct a saddle point of the zero-sum game between the agent and the misaligned adviser---verifying the mutual best-response property is often easier than evaluating the agent's objective for every possible strategy.

-Finally, from a technical perspective, \autoref{thm:minimax} provides a practical way of certifying the solution optimality in applications (even with infinite belief and message spaces).
-To construct an optimal solution, it is sufficient to construct a saddle point of the zero sum game between the agent and the misaligned adviser---verifying the mutual best-response property is often easier than evaluating the agent's objective for every possible strategy.
+Finally, \autoref{thm:minimax} implies that our problem is equivalent to a \textit{constrained persuasion problem} for the misaligned adviser.
+When the misaligned adviser moves first, he is effectively choosing a Bayes-plausible distribution of the agent's interim beliefs subject to the constraint that the signal must be truthful in every state with probability at least $\al$; the constraint reflects the presence of the aligned adviser.
+Thus, the misaligned adviser is effectively attempting to ``jam'' the signal sent by the aligned adviser.
+We exploit this perspective in the next section to derive thresholds on $\al$ below which no TRE can sustain informative communication.